Intramolecular Forces

 Examples: Water (H2O), carbon dioxide (CO2), and ammonia (NH3)

-3. Metallic Bond: It is a force that holds atoms together in a metal.
-The outermost electron shells (orbitals) of each metal atom overlap with many neighboring atoms.
-As a result, the valence electrons move freely from one atom to another, which results in an attraction between the cloud of electrons and the positively charged nuclei.
+3. Metallic Bond: A force that holds atoms together in a metal.
+The outermost electron shells (atomic orbitals) of each metal atom overlap with many neighboring atoms.
+As a result, the valence electrons move freely from one atom to another, which results in an attraction between the electron cloud and the positively charged nuclei.

 References